gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/02_branching.md

 ## Best Practices

-- Use descriptive names for branches (e.g., `feature/login-page`, `bugfix/issue-42`).
+- Use descriptive names for branches (e.g., `feature/login-page`, `bugfix/issue-42`, `<initials>/fixtypo`).
-- Regularly merge changes from the main branch to keep your branch up to date.
+- Regularly merge (see next lession) changes from the main branch to keep your branch up to date.
 - Delete branches that are no longer needed to keep your repository clean.

 ## Conclusion